Spectrum of the quantum integrable $D^{(2)}_2$ spin chain with generic boundary fields: Introduction

 The $D^{(2)}_2$ spin chain model is one of the most representative integrable system associated with quantum algebra beyond $A$-series.
 The exact solution of the $D^{(2)}_2$ spin chain is also the foundation to solve the high rank $D^{(2)}_{n}$ models with nested analytical methods.
 Particularly, the $D^{(2)}_2$ spin chain has many applications in the string theory and black hole.
 For an example, Robertson, Jacobsen and Saleur found \cite{b1} that an open $D^{(2)}_2$ spin chain with some integrable boundary condition possesses the lattice regularisation of a non-compact boundary conformal field theory and is closely related to the SL(2, $\mathbb{R}$)/U(1) Euclidean black hole \cite{17,18,19,20,21}.

-By using the analytical Bethe ansatz, Reshetikhin obtained the eigenvalues of the transfer matrix of the periodic $D^{(2)}_n$ model \cite{25}.
-For open boundary conditions, besides the $R$-matrix, the reflection matrices should also be used to construct the transfer matrix which generates the conserved quantities including the model Hamiltonian \cite{op1,op2}.
+The eigenvalues of the transfer matrix of the periodic $D^{(2)}_n$ model firstly was obtained by the analytical Bethe ansatz\cite{25} and then by the algebraic Bethe ansatz \cite{m1}.
+For open boundary conditions, besides the $R$-matrix, the reflection matrices should also be used to construct the transfer matrix which generates the conserved quantities including the model Hamiltonian \cite{op1,op2,op3}.
 The Hamiltonian with diagonal boundary fields was exactly solved via both the coordinate Bethe ansatz \cite{26} and the analytical Bethe ansatz \cite{27, 28}.
 Recently, Robertson, Pawelkiewicz, Jacobsen and Saleur \cite{b2} reported that the $R$-matrix of $D^{(2)}_2$ model \cite{13,14,15} is related to the antiferromagnetic Potts model and the staggered XXZ spin chain \cite{4,5,6,7,8,9}.
 Based on this idea, Nepomechie and Retore \cite{b5} obtained the exact solutions of transfer matrices of both the closed $D^{(2)}_2$ spin chain and the open one with a special boundary condition by using the factorization identities and algebraic Bethe ansatz.

 In this paper, we study the exact solution of the $D^{(2)}_2$ spin chain with generic non-diagonal boundary fields.
 Because the reflection matrix and the dual one can not be diagonalized simultaneously, the $U(1)$ symmetry of the system is broken.
 The structure of the present paper is as follows.
 In section 2, we give a brief description of the $D^{(2)}_2$ model with open boundary condition.
 The $R$-matrix, reflection matrices and generating functional of conserved quantities are introduced.
 In section 3, we show that the transfer matrix can be factorized as the product of two open staggered XXZ spin chains.
 In section 4, by using the fusion techniques, we obtain the exact solution of the system via off-diagonal Bethe ansatz.
 The inhomogeneous $T-Q$ relations and related Bethe ansatz equations are given.
 The summary of main results and some concluding remarks are presented in section 5.
 Appendix A provides the results for another inequivalent generic non-diagonal boundary fields.